sg-crest

 Exception:

-(a) For the final discharge of exit staircase at ground level for PG II buildings, the travel distance between the nearest edge of the fire lift landing door and exit staircase door can be extended to at most 10m.
+(a) The final discharge of exit staircase at ground level for all buildings, the travel distance between the nearest edge of the fire lift landing door and exit staircase door can be extended to at most 10m.
 Where the travel distance between the nearest edge of the fire lift landing door and exit staircase door exceeds 5m, additional signage shall be displayed prominently at the fire lift lobby to indicate the location of exit staircase door.
-This exception is not applicable to PG II mixed occupancy buildings.

 (b) In cases when two fire lifts are located adjacent to each other, only one of the two fire lifts need to comply with the 5m requirement.